HTMOT : Hierarchical Topic Modelling Over Time: Experimental setup

 \subsection{Parameters}

-Many parameters control the behavior of our model; this section will describe each.
+Many parameters control the behavior of our model; this section will describe each of them.

-First, we have the Infinite Dirichlet Trees parameters. \begin{itemize} \item $\alpha$ : the rate at which we create new topics in the document trees. \item $\beta$ : the rate at which we create new topics in the corpus tree. \item $\Delta$ (depth time multipliers) : define for each depth a time coefficient which affects how localized topics are (see section \ref{timemod}). \begin{itemize} \item For each depth we can set the coefficient to $>$ 1, this disables time for that depth \item $\Delta_4$ defines the time coefficient for depth 4 and deeper depths. \end{itemize} \item $\theta$ : how likely we are to create deeper sub topics. \item $\Theta$ : the importance of the Bernoulli prior. \begin{itemize} \item Precisely, the priors for the Bernoulli distribution are $\theta_1 = \theta*\Theta $ and $\theta_2 = (1-\theta)*\Theta $. \end{itemize} \end{itemize}
+First, we have the Infinite Dirichlet Trees parameters. $\alpha$ : the rate at which we create new topics in the document trees. $\beta$ : the rate at which we create new topics in the corpus tree. $\theta$ : how likely we are to create deeper sub topics.

-Second, we have parameters that regulate the growth of the trees. \begin{itemize} \item CM (Critical Mass) : the minimum valid topic size; only valid topics are outputted. \item SM (Splitting Mass) : the minimum topic size to create sub-topics. \begin{itemize} \item Both are defined as a percentage of the total number of words in the corpus. \end{itemize} \item TTL (Time To Live) : how many pass through the corpus before destroying a non-valid node. \end{itemize}
+Second, we have parameters that regulate the growth of the trees.
+These help speed up the algorithm and keep memory usage to a minimum.
+CM (Critical Mass) : the minimum valid size of a topic; only valid topics are part of the final output.
+SM (Splitting Mass) : the minimum size of a topic before it can create sub-topics.
+Both are defined as a percentage of the total number of words in the corpus.
+TTL (Time To Live) : how many pass through the corpus before destroying a non-valid node.
+Nodes are also destroyed when they become empty.